 The electronic cigarette has taken the world by storm as a vehicle to quit smoking.
 But is it really working the way it should be?

 Back when you were a teenager, cigarettes may have lured you.
-A friend could be smoking one behind the high school gym or maybe an actor was smoking one on the big screen.
-As you began to grow older, some of the people you may have known moved on to more experimental type drugs, or even narcotics.
+A friend might have been smoking one behind the high school gym or maybe an actor was smoking one on the big screen.
+As you began to grow older, some of the people you knew might have experimented with other drugs or even narcotics.